 So even before you start, ask yourself why you are doing this.
 Why do you want to start a business?
 Is it because of money or the flexibility and autonomy gained?
 Perhaps you are sick of the rigid model of the hierarchy in a typical workplace and want to become your own boss?

 Also, think about your strengths and weaknesses – what skills are you able to bring to the table and how will it help your business?
 What industries are you looking to venture into and how much capital are you willing to risk for the business?
-If you’re not very skilled but really want to explore in that industry, should you consider taking courses to upgrade yourself first?
+If you’re not very skilled but really want to explore that industry, should you consider taking courses to upgrade yourself first?

 2. Conduct market research

 Conducting research is a crucial step if you’re an expat thinking of starting a business here in Singapore and are not familiar with the market.
 This will also be especially helpful if you have not yet figured out exactly which direction your business will be heading towards, who your target audience should be or which types of products/services you should go for yet.
-You should also take note of the amount of time, capital and energy required to starting a business in Singapore.
+You should also take note of the amount of time, capital and energy required to start a business in Singapore.

 There are several ways to do this: